BitcoinComfy/BitcoinMRE/README.md

 I use a full Bitcoin Core node + Specter.

+Once you created for example the Unsigned Transaction from Specter wallet, you can scan it from the MRE app using: "Sign PSBT (QR)"

-Move the PSBT inside the SD Card folder called: btc_mre_wallet/psbt/
+If you don't want to use Camera / QR, you can export it to file, and move the PSBT inside the SD Card folder called: btc_mre_wallet/psbt/

+Then you can sign it from the MRE app using "Sign PSBT (file)".

 #### Which PSBT format does it supports?